Pvt. Stanley Hardin Kyler

 marched in detachments of 100 men to the train

-At the train station, the POWs were put into a small wooden boxcar and taken to Capas.
-The cars were known as "forty and eights" because they could hold forty men or eight horses.
-The Japanese packed 100 men into each car.
-Those who died remained standing until the living climbed out of the car.
-From Capas, Frank walked the last ten miles to Camp O' Donnell.
+At the train station, the POWs were put into a small wooden boxcar known as "forty and eights," because they could hold forty men or eight horses.
+The Japanese packed 100 men into each car and closed the doors.
+Those who died remained standing since they could not fall to the floor until the living climbed out of the cars at Capas.
+From there, they walked the last miles to Camp O' Donnell.

 O'Donnell was an unfinished Filipino training